rodprogramdev/100-days-of-code/log.md

 ## Day 23: November 24, 2018
 Today's Progress:  Still working on the grid layout of the design.
 Thoughts: Working on responsive design and repositiong some of the elements of my work.

+# Day 24: November 25, 2018
+Today's Progress:  Still looking for the reason why my scss code is not automatically compiling in the command line and not saving to my css file.
+Continued studyng the grid layouts.
+Thoughts: Tested re-installing the npm package and the live-server and transferred the files to Desktop for faster compiling.
+Wondering if it is bad to delete this package.lock.json?